buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/README.md

 * Signs
 * Signals

-> HISTORY&nbsp; New schema in IFC4x3.
+> HISTORY  New schema in IFC4x3.